Axionic-Labs/mechanex/README.md

 ## Steering Vectors

 Steering vectors allow you to control the behavior of a model by injecting specific activation patterns.
 A more substansial example can be found in the references file.
+This method does not require any post-training or fine-tuning, and allows you to essentially modify the behavior of the model at inference time.
+Steering vectors are defined based on a set of behaviors: you can either define both positive and negative examples, or just positive examples (Few-Shot).

 ### Compute a Steering Vector
 ```python